veerarakesh56/Azure-DevOps-CICD-Migration-GitHub-Repo-and-Pipelines-Migrated/README.md

-# Ultimate-Azure-CICD (Complete Migration from GitHub to Azure Pipelines along with the Source Code)
+# Ultimate-Azure-DevOps-CICD (Complete Migration from GitHub to Azure Pipelines along with the Source Code)

 ## Original GitHub Repo used: "dockersamples/example-voting-app"
 https://github.com/dockersamples/example-voting-app